syncfusion-content/fileformat-docs/File-Formats/XlsIO/Migration-from-Office-Automation-to-Syncfusion-XlsIO/Use-Formulas-in-Excel.md

 A formula is an expression that operates on values in a range of cells or a cell.
 Functions are predefined formulas in Excel.

-The following code shows how to use formulas in Excel by adding values in a range of cells using the formula function Sum and highlighting the resultant value with Interop and XlsIO for .NET.
+The following code shows how to use formulas in Excel by adding values in a range of cells using the formula function sum and highlighting the resultant value with Interop and XlsIO for .NET.

 ## Interop